sam596/WCA-Stats/registrations/competitionId.md

 ## All WCA Registrations

-*Last updated using WCA Developer Export from Sun May 03 at 0910UTC*
+*Last updated using WCA Developer Export from Wed May 06 at 1011UTC*

 *The [World Cube Association](https://www.worldcubeassociation.org) is the source and owner of this information.
 This published information is not actual information, the actual information can be found [here](https://www.worldcubeassociation.org/results).*